 Summary and outcome

-The European Court of Human Rights (ECtHR) held that conviction for defamation for statements made in the context of defence in another set of criminal proceedings and accusing a third party of witness tampering had been contrary to the European Convention of Human Rights (ECHR), art.
-10.
+The European Court of Human Rights (ECtHR) held that conviction for defamation for statements made in the context of defence in another set of criminal proceedings was contrary to the right to freedom of expression conferred by art.
+10 of the European Convention of Human Rights (ECHR).

-The application was brought to the ECtHR by Mr. Rade Miljević, following his criminal conviction for defamation, in connection with his statements in the closing arguments in the criminal proceedings on charges of war crimes on 16 December 2008.
-The national courts found that the applicant has made defamatory statements against I.P. by accusing I.P. of witness tampering in a criminal procedure.
+The application was brought to the ECtHR by Mr. Rade Miljević, following his criminal conviction for defamation.
+The applicant was charged of defamation in connection with statements made in the closing arguments of criminal proceedings on charges of war crimes on 16 December 2008.
+The national courts found that the applicant had made defamatory statements against I.P. by accusing I.P. of witness tampering in a criminal procedure.

 The ECtHR highlighted the paramount importance of freedom of expression of accused while presenting their defence in criminal proceedings without being fearful of a subsequent threat of proceedings for defamation.
 The ECtHR found that by convicting the applicant for defamation the national courts failed to strike a fail balance between ECHR, art.
 10 and 8.

 Facts

-From September 2006 to November 2012 the Sisak County Court hold a criminal procedure against the the applicant on charges of war crimes against the civilian population.
-According the indictment in 1991 the applicant had participated in the killing of four detained civilians who had been taken from Glina Prison and executed.
+From September 2006 to November 2012 the Sisak County Court held a criminal procedure against the applicant on charges of war crimes against the civilian population.
+According to the indictment, in 1991, the applicant had participated in the killing of four detained civilians who had been taken from Glina Prison and executed.
 A television show called Istraga broadcasted on Nova TV, was dedicated to the incident in Glina Prison.

 Number of witnesses testified during the criminal proceedings.
 One of the prosecution witness, I.T., a former detainee of Glina Prison explained that he had been advised by another witness, P.Š., to get in contact with I.P.
-I.P. is a colonel in the Croatian army, a disabled war veteran engaged in collecting evidence and promoting the discovery of crimes committed against Croats during the Croatian war.
-For this purpose, I.P. also advised the editors of Istraga as they prepared materials related to the war in Croatia.
+I.P., a colonel in the Croatian army, was a disabled war veteran engaged in collecting evidence and promoting the discovery of crimes committed against Croats during the Croatian war.
+I.P. also advised the editors of Istraga as they prepared materials related to the war in Croatia.
 I.P. had attended several war crimes hearings, including the one of the applicant.
 I.T. had been unable to get in touch with I.P. and later on had made contact with the prosecuting authorities volunteered to testify in the proceedings.

 On 16 December 2008 during his closing arguments the applicant alleged, among other things, that "the criminal prosecution against him had been politically motivated and instigated by I.P., who had contacted prosecution witnesses directly and exerted pressure on them, instructing them on how to testify.
 The applicant also alleged that I.P. had instigated a virulent media campaign aimed at portraying him as a criminal and had led a criminal enterprise against him" [para.11].

-On 17 December 2008 the applicant was convicted and sentenced to 12 years’ imprisonment.
+On 17 December 2008 the applicant was convicted and sentenced to 12 years imprisonment.
 However, on 9 June 2009 that judgment was quashed by the Supreme Court.
-On 22 November 2012 the County Court acquitted the applicant of the charges as it “had not been proved that the applicant had been involved in the plan to execute the civilians, or that he had known that they would be executed.” [para.
+On 22 November 2012, the County Court acquitted the applicant of the charges as it “had not been proved that the applicant had been involved in the plan to execute the civilians, or that he had known that they would be executed.” [para.
 14] On 21 January 2014 the Supreme Court confirmed the lower courts decisions.

-On 5 January 2009 I.P. instituted a private criminal prosecution against the applicant in the Sisak Municipal Court on charges of defamation, an offence under Article 200 of the Criminal Code, in connection with the statements that the applicant had made in his closing arguments on 16 December 2008.
+On 5 January 2009, I.P. instituted a private criminal prosecution against the applicant in the Sisak Municipal Court on charges of defamation- an offence under Article 200 of the Criminal Code, in connection with the statements that the applicant had made in his closing arguments on 16 December 2008.